Nikolai1991/canary-app/kubernetes-manifests/bookinfo-app/README.md

 </code></pre>

-Istio Feature:
+Istio Features:

 1. Create the default destination rules

 <pre><code>

-kubectl -n bookinfo apply -f destination-rule-all.yaml
+kubectl -n bookinfo apply -f istio-features/destination-rule-all.yaml

 # This will give us the ability to choose to which pod route the trafic on the service side